|Approved by||Senate, 24 June 2015|

 - ensure that reporting, recording, confidentiality and appeals in the case of confirmed academic misconduct by students are handled effectively and consistently.

 These procedures apply to all staff and students of the University.
 Note that academic misconduct in these procedures refers to breaches of academic integrity by students.
 There are separate policies and procedures relating to academic misconduct by staff.

-Academic Integrity The basis for ethical decision-making and behavior in an academic context.
+- The basis for ethical decision-making and behaviour in an academic context.
 This is reflected in norms of acceptable academic practice and is informed by the values of honesty, trust, responsibility, fairness, respect and courage.

 1. General Principles

-• Level Three: Academic misconduct in which actions are perceived as being intentional and of an extremely serious nature including instances of falsification or fabrication of data, impersonation and/or purchasing of assessment, and instances of persistent academic misconduct.
+- Level Three: Academic misconduct in which actions are perceived as being intentional and of an extremely serious nature including instances of falsification or fabrication of data, impersonation and/or purchasing of assessment, and instances of persistent academic misconduct.

-(d) Consistent with the University’s Academic Integrity Policy, Level One misconduct will be treated in an educative manner.
+- Consistent with the University’s Academic Integrity Policy, Level One misconduct will be primarily treated in an educative manner.
 Level Two and Three misconduct will result in disciplinary sanctions.